 (1) Sustainability-related performance parameters that are taken into account as performance benchmarks.

-In line with the provisions of the ILP Regulation, failure to meet the absolute TSR target does not allow for the recognition of overachievement of the remaining indicators above 100%.
-As a result, the incentive is limited from 90.1% to 87.5%.
+(2) In line with the provisions of the ILP Regulation, non-compliance with the absolute TSR target does not allow recognition of the over-achievement of the other indicators above 100%.
+The incentive is reduced as a result from 90.1% to 87.5%.